ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

 ---

 9 My voltage doesn't change during flight
+ * Ensure you have selected the correct battery option - MWII if using FC connection
  * If using a witespy board you may have to select WITESPY in config.h
-  * Ensure you are connected to the correct vbat pin
+ * Ensure you are connected to the correct vbat pin some are reversed bat1 / bat2
-  * Ensure you have selected the correct battery option - MWII if using FC connection

 ---

 10 My Voltage/RSSI/Current does not change with adjusters
-  * Note that adjusters are only for connections direct to OSD - NOT via the controller
+  * Note that adjusters are only for connections direct to OSD - NOT when connected via the controller

 ---

-11 The OSD always shows DISARMED and one or more other items do not work
+11 The OSD always shows NO DATA / DISARMED permanentlty and one or more other items do not work
   * This usually means the OSD is not getting information from the Flight Controller
   * Ensure your connections are correct.
 Especially tx/rx orientation
   * Makes sure you are using the correct baud rate - 115k is default
   * You cannot share serial with other devices like telemetry
-  * Note if using AIRPLANE mode it can be disabled in config.h
+  * Note it can be disabled in config.h
   * Baud rate in config.h MUST match baud rate in GUI (access via comsettings button)

 BASEFLIGHT USERS - remove telemetry as follows: